Uncharted DIY

 This video shows you why you need a Shaker Table, and how easy it is to build!

-This Shaker Table is easy to build, and costs about $200, depending on the price of lumber.
+This DIY Shaker Table project is easy to build, and costs about $200, depending on the price of lumber.
 It can be made in a weekend, or faster for those with more DIY experience.
-This makes a great addition to the Compost Tumbler Project.
+Additionally, it makes a great addition to the Compost Tumbler Project.

 Don’t let the amount of detailed information included make you think this project is complicated!
 It is simply thorough, so even complete DIY beginners can make this super useful machine!